Channel Tunnel: Safety

+Eurotunnel has banned a wide range of hazardous goods from travelling in the tunnel.

 Unusual traffic

 Trains

 In 1999, the Kosovo Train for Life passed through the tunnel en route to Pristina, in Kosovo.

 Other

 In 2009, former F1 racing champion John Surtees drove a Ginetta G50 EV electric sports car prototype from England to France, using the service tunnel, as part of a charity event.
 He was required to keep to the 50 km/h speed limit.
 To celebrate the 2014 Tour de France's transfer from its opening stages in Britain to France in July of that year, Chris Froome of Team Sky rode a bicycle through the service tunnel, becoming the first solo rider to do so.
 The crossing took under an hour, reaching speeds of 65 km/h—faster than most cross-channel ferries.

 Mobile network coverage

 Since 2012, French operators Bouygues Telecom, Orange and SFR have covered Running Tunnel South, the tunnel bore normally used for travel from France to Britain.

 In January 2014, UK operators EE and Vodafone signed ten-year contracts with Eurotunnel for Running Tunnel North.
 The agreements will enable both operators' subscribers to use 2G and 3G services.
-Both EE and Vodafone planned to offer LTE services on the route; EE said it expected to cover the route with LTE connectivity by summer 2014.
+Both EE and Vodafone planned to offer LTE services on the route; EE said it expected to cover the route with LTE connectivity by the summer of 2014.
 EE and Vodafone will offer Channel Tunnel network coverage for travellers from the UK to France.
-Eurotunnel said it also held talks with Three UK but has yet to reach an agreement with the operator.
+Eurotunnel said it also held talks with Three UK but had yet to reach an agreement with the operator.